suredone/qdone/README.md

 }
 ```

-Each field in the above JSON except `event` and `timestamp` is optional, and only appears when it contains data.
+Each field in the above JSON except `event` and `timestamp` is optional and only appears when it contains data.
 Note that log events other than `JOB_FAILED` may be added in the future.
 Also note that warnings and errors not in the above JSON format will appear on stderr.

 ## Shutdown Behavior

-Send a SIGTERM or SIGINT to qdone and it will exit successfully *after* any running jobs complete.
+Send a SIGTERM or SIGINT to qdone and it will exit successfully after any running jobs complete.
 A second SIGTERM or SIGINT will immediately kill the entire process group, including any running jobs.

 Interactive shells and init frameworks like systemd signal the entire process group by default, so jobs may exit prematurely after receiving the group signal.

 To get around this problem in systemd, use `KillMode=mixed` to keep the job from hearing the signal sent to qdone (but still allow systemd to send a SIGKILL to the child if it runs past `TimeoutStopSec`).

-Here is an example systemd service that runs a qdone worker that will allow a job to run for up to an hour, and will block restart/shutdown commands until any running job is safely finished:
+Here is an example systemd service that runs a qdone worker that allows jobs to run for up to an hour.
+Calls to `systemctl stop|restart` will block until any running job is safely finished:

 ```ini
 [Unit]